Exception and error resolution

 • Discover—job errors that occur during discovery are unresolvable, and you cannot retry them.
 You should always address unresolvable discover job errors.
 Not addressing unresolvable errors may result in incomplete metadata in published documents.
 Address these errors by creating a new processing set (or sets) and rediscovering the data.

-• Text-extraction—job errors that are resolvable have an error status of Ready to retry.
+• Text-extraction—job exceptions that are resolvable have an error status of Ready to retry.
 Retry the error from the same processing set.

-• Publish—job errors during the publishing phase that are resolvable have an error status of Ready to retry.
+• Publish—job exceptions during the publishing phase that are resolvable have an error status of Ready to retry.
 Retry the error from the same processing set.

-After completing the discovery or publish phases, you notice the processing job encountered file errors.
-You want to investigate and resolve the errors to maximize the data published to your workspace.
+After completing the discovery or publish phases, you notice the processing job encountered file exceptions.
+You want to investigate and resolve the exceptions to maximize the data published to your workspace.

-You can take action on file errors from the mass actions drop-down menu located at the bottom of the Files tab page.
+You can take action on file exceptions from the mass actions drop-down menu located at the bottom of the Files tab page.

 The following mass actions are available: